joho0/openssl-chug/README.md

 ## Notes

-- Stable-only releases are presented in menus (no pre-releases).
+- Stable-only releases are presented in menus (no pre-releases)
-- If NASM isn’t found, Chug will configure OpenSSL with `no-asm`.
+- If NASM isn’t found, Chug will configure OpenSSL with `no-asm`
-- If not already in a Visual C++ tools environment, Chug tries to load `vcvars64.bat`.
+- If not already in a Visual C++ tools environment, Chug tries to load `vcvars64.bat`

 ---